Variable electro-optic shearing interferometry for ultrafast single-photon-level pulse characterization: Results

 Finally, let us discuss the limitations of the presented method.
-Narrowing the pulse spectrally causes expansion of temporal width which may lead to the pulse being unsuitable for the frequency-shifting sine waveform, as it will no longer fit within the linear slope.
-On the other hand, if the bandwidth is too large then frequency shifts generated by EOM may not exceed it.
+Narrowing the pulse spectrally causes expansion of temporal width which may lead to the pulse being unsuitable for the frequency-shifting sine waveform, as it will no longer fit within the linear slope. \MJ{Another limitation is the available range of amplitude and phase of the pulse.
+Most importantly the maximum optical input must not exceed the maximal optical input power of EOM.
+The available phase range also has its potential limitations e.g. finite resolution of spectral phase features present in the pulse.} On the other hand, if the bandwidth is too large then frequency shifts generated by EOM may not exceed it.
 In such a case, the entire map cannot be observed, and only limited information about the pulse can be retrieved.
 Notably, even though the frequency shift could be enhanced via modulation at a higher RF frequency [Eq. (\ref{eq:eommu})], it would in turn tighten the restriction on the pulse length.
 In order to extend the range of suitable bandwidth an EOM with lower $V_{\pi}$ as in \cite{Liu:21} ($1.75\ \mathrm{V}$) or \cite{Wang2018} ($1.4\ \mathrm{V}$), for example via developments in thin-film modulators \cite{zhu2021spectral} would be required.
 This indeed is an active area of experimental development.
 An interesting alternative approach would be to use a serrodyne waveform \cite{Johnson:10}, which for appropriate power and frequency range would be a challenge in electronic engineering.
 Furthermore, one would have to tune the frequency rather than the amplitude.